sadha3005/OIBSIP/Data Analytics-Level1-Task1-Retail-Sales-EDA/README.md

-Retail Sales EDA
-📌 Project Overview
-This project performs Exploratory Data Analysis (EDA) on a retail sales dataset to identify sales trends, customer segment performance, top-selling products, category-wise revenue, and sales distribution.

-The project was completed as part of the OASIS INFOBYTE Data Analytics Internship – Level 1 Task 1.

-🎯 Objectives
-Inspect and understand the retail sales dataset Analyze sales trends over time
-Identify the highest-performing customer segments
-Find the top 10 products based on sales
-Analyze revenue by product category
-Study relationships between numerical variables Understand the distribution of sales
-Provide actionable business recommendations
-🛠️ Technologies Used
-Python
-Pandas
-NumPy
-Matplotlib
-Seaborn
-Jupyter Notebook
-📂 Dataset
-The dataset contains 9,800 retail sales records and 18 columns.

-Important columns include:

-Order ID
-Order Date
-Ship Date
-Ship Mode
-Customer ID
-Customer Name
-Segment
-Country
-City
-State
-Region
-Product ID
-Category
-Sub-Category
-Product Name
-Sales
-🔍 Analysis Performed
-1. Data Inspection
-Dataset shape and structure
-Data types
-Missing-value analysis
-Duplicate-value check
-Descriptive statistics
-2. Sales Trend Analysis
-Monthly sales trends
-Quarterly sales trends
-3. Customer Segment Analysis
-Sales were analyzed across:

-Consumer
-Corporate
-Home Office
-4. Top 10 Products
-Identified the top 10 products based on total sales.

-5. Revenue by Category
-Compared revenue across:

-Technology
-Furniture
-Office Supplies
-6. Correlation Analysis
-Created a correlation heatmap for numerical variables.

-7. Sales Distribution
-Used a histogram to understand the distribution of sales values.

-📊 Key Findings
-Technology generated the highest total revenue among the three categories.
-The Consumer segment contributed the highest sales.
-The Canon imageCLASS 2200 Advanced Copier was the highest-selling product by total sales.
-Sales showed fluctuations across months and quarters, with particularly strong performance during 2017 and 2018.
-The sales distribution was right-skewed, indicating that most orders had relatively low sales values while a small number of orders had very high sales values.
-💡 Business Recommendations
-Focus on Technology Products Continue promoting high-performing technology products and consider expanding successful product lines.

-Strengthen the Consumer Segment Use targeted offers, loyalty programs, and personalized marketing to increase sales from the Consumer segment.

-Promote High-Value Products Use bundles, cross-selling, and targeted promotions to increase the value of high-performing products and transactions.

-⚠️ Dataset Limitation
-The dataset does not contain Age or Gender columns.
-Therefore, age-group and gender-based analysis could not be performed.
-Customer Segment was used as an available customer-related attribute instead.

-📁 Project Files
-Retail_Sales_EDA.ipynb – Jupyter Notebook containing the complete analysis retail sales.csv – Dataset used for the analysis README.md – Project documentation
-👩‍💻 Author
-Sadha
+# Retail Sales Exploratory Data Analysis

+## Project Overview

+This project focuses on performing **Exploratory Data Analysis (EDA)** on retail sales data to understand sales performance, customer segments, product categories, and sales distribution.

+The analysis uses Python and data visualization techniques to identify important patterns, trends, and business insights from the retail sales dataset.

+---

+## Objective

+The main objectives of this project are:

+- Analyze overall retail sales performance.
+- Identify monthly and quarterly sales trends.
+- Analyze sales based on customer segments.
+- Identify the highest-revenue product categories.
+- Find top-performing products.
+- Understand the distribution of sales.
+- Generate actionable business recommendations from the analysis.

+---

+## Technologies Used

+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Jupyter Notebook

+---

+## Exploratory Data Analysis

+The following analyses were performed:

+### 1. Sales Trend Analysis

+Monthly and quarterly sales trends were analyzed to understand how sales performance changes over time.

+The analysis shows fluctuations across different months and quarters, with particularly strong performance during **2017 and 2018**.

+### 2. Customer Segment Analysis

+Sales were analyzed across different customer segments.

+The **Consumer segment contributes the highest sales**, making it an important customer group for the business.

+### 3. Product Category Analysis

+Revenue was analyzed across product categories.

+**Technology** was identified as the highest-revenue product category.

+### 4. Top Products Analysis

+The top-performing products were identified based on sales.

+The analysis shows that a small number of products generate substantially higher sales than others.

+### 5. Sales Distribution Analysis

+The distribution of sales was analyzed using visualization techniques.

+The sales distribution is **right-skewed**, indicating that a few high-value transactions have a significant impact on overall revenue.

+---

+## Key Insights

+- Sales fluctuate across months and quarters.
+- The years **2017 and 2018** show particularly strong sales performance.
+- The **Consumer segment** contributes the highest sales.
+- **Technology** is the highest-revenue product category.
+- A small number of top-performing products contribute substantially to total sales.
+- The sales distribution is right-skewed due to a small number of high-value transactions.

+---

+## Business Recommendations

+### 1. Focus on High-Performing Technology Products

+Increase inventory availability and promotional activities for top-performing Technology products to capture more sales opportunities.

+### 2. Strengthen the Consumer Segment

+Since Consumers generate the highest sales, targeted offers, loyalty programs, and personalized marketing campaigns can help increase repeat purchases.

+### 3. Promote High-Value Products and Transactions

+Identify products associated with high-value orders and use:

+- Product bundles
+- Cross-selling
+- Targeted promotions

+These strategies can help increase the average order value.

+---

+## Conclusion

+The exploratory data analysis provides useful insights into retail sales performance.

+Sales show fluctuations across months and quarters, with particularly strong performance in **2017 and 2018**.
+The **Consumer segment** contributes the highest sales, while **Technology** is the highest-revenue product category.

+The Top 10 Products analysis also shows that a small number of products generate substantially higher sales than others.
+The sales distribution is right-skewed, indicating that a few high-value transactions have a significant impact on overall revenue.

+These insights can help businesses improve inventory planning, customer targeting, product promotion, and overall sales strategy.

+---

+## Project Files

+- `README.md` – Project documentation
+- `Retail_Sales_EDA.ipynb` – Complete Jupyter Notebook containing the analysis
+- `retail sales.csv` – Dataset used for analysis
+- `monthly_sales.png` – Monthly sales visualization
+- `top_products.png` – Top products visualization
+- `correlation_heatmap.png` – Correlation heatmap

+---

+## Skills Demonstrated

+- Data Cleaning
+- Exploratory Data Analysis
+- Data Visualization
+- Sales Trend Analysis
+- Customer Segment Analysis
+- Product Analysis
+- Business Insights
+- Data-Driven Recommendations
+- **Author: Sadha A**